• Skip to primary navigation

 Begin the recipe by preheating the oven to 325 degrees F. Prepare a bundt or tube pan using shortening to lightly grease the entire pan in a thin layer.
 Lightly dust the whole pan with a small amount of all-purpose flour.
 This will prevent the cake from sticking to the pan and allow for easy removal.
 Be sure to remove any excess flour and set the pan aside.

-butter, shortening, and sugar combined in stand mixer bowl
+Butter and shortening combined in stand mixer bowl.

 Adjust the mixer to medium-low speed and add in the eggs, vanilla extract, and lemon extract.
 Mix until combined.
 Scrape the sides of the bowl with a rubber spatula to make sure all of the cake is mixed.

-Pour the cake batter into the prepared pan and spread it around and tap the bottom of the cake pan to make sure it’s spread evenly in the pan.
+Pour the cake batter into the prepared pan, spread it around, and tap the bottom of the cake pan to make sure it’s spread evenly in the pan.
 Place into the oven and bake for about 1 hour and 15 minutes, until a cake tester comes out with little crumbs and no wet cake mixture.

-close up side view of cake topped with icing on large white plate
+Close up front view of cake topped with glaze on white plate.

 Recipe Tips & Tricks